The ’90s are making a resurgence in a major way.

 9. Blunt Bob

 The angled, flattering bob of today took its sweet time evolving, but we love its ancestor just the same.
-The complete absence of layers gives the blunt bob a slight pageboy feel, especially when the ends are curled under, and the wearer a preppier, more collegiate aesthetic, like it was born to adorn all the Type A trust fund babies of the decade (It had to be perfect!).
+The complete absence of layers gives the blunt bob a slight pageboy feel, especially when the ends are curled under, and the wearer a preppier, more collegiate aesthetic.
 It evoked freshness and also a certain innocence, a pretty unique characteristic not found in most looks of today.

 10. Grunge Hair